shane-borden/sqlScripts/docs/index.md

-# Database Migration Assessment
+# Database Performance Scripts Collection

-## Moving Database Workloads to Google Cloud
+## Central collection of sql scripts that can help diagnose problems and expose metadata about various DBMS Products.

-* Get the recommended Google Cloud configuration your current Oracle and SQL Server environments.
+* Collect performance and other metadata for your current PostgreSQL, Oracle and SQL Server environments.
-* Facts based approach to sizing that leverages metadata from your environment.

 ## Quick Start